leon-thomm/Ryven/docs/README.md

 ![](/resources/images/pyScript11.PNG)

 The title 'Points Field' can be converted into the valid class name 'PointsField', so that we can leave.
 The type is 'points', so the user will be able to find that node by searching for the type (once I implemented that ;)  ).
 Then, I added a little description.
-The node also has a main widget which sits under the ports.
-Furthermore I want it to be able to deliver the points in absolute format as well as in relative.
-In absolute mode, the coordinates are given according to the widget (200x200 pixels), in relative mode this is scaled to 0-1.
-And I want this to be accesible via an input.
+The node also has a main widget which sits under the ports where we will draw the points.
+Furthermore, I want it to be able to deliver the points in absolute scale as well as in relative.
+In absolute scale, the coordinates are given according to the widget'S size (200x200 pixels), in relative mode the coordinates are scaled to 0-1.
+And that should be able to be controlled through a data input.
 That way we could later connect that to an extern node output of another node.
-A check box would be the most reasonable representation.
-So the existence of this custom input widget is stated in the 'Input Widgets' with the name 'RelativeCoordinates_IW'.
+A check box would be the most reasonable representation as widget.
+So the existence of this custom input widget is stated in the 'Input Widgets' field with the name 'RelativeCoordinates_IW'.
 The node has three static inputs, one execution input to trigger the randomization, one for the number of points and the one specifying the scale of the coordinates.
-Is also has an exec output which should be executed after the 'randomize' input has been triggered and a data output where we will make the array of points accessible.
+Is also has an exec output which should be executed after the 'randomize' input has been triggered and a data output where we will make the array of generated points accessible.

 So, let's save this in a package called 'points example'.

 ![](/resources/images/pyScript12.PNG)

-Now, let's program the node-_instance_.
+Now, let's program the node _instance_ class.
 Navigate to the 'points example/nodes' folder where you should find a folder called _points example\_\_\_PointsField0_.
 In this folder, you should find the metacode file for the node instance _points example\_\_\_PointsField0\_\_\_METACODE.py_.
 In the widgets folder, you should find the metacode file for the custom input widget _points example\_\_\_PointsField0\_\_\_RelativeCoordinates_IW\_\_\_METACODE.py_ as well as the main widget _points example\_\_\_PointsField0\_\_\_main_widget\_\_\_METACODE.py_.

 First, open the node instance file.